Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

-In relation to our solution to the conjecture of Sandon and Shelukhin \cite{sandon:translated}, \cite{shelukhin:contactomorphism}, we consider the pair $(R_0,R_1)$ of the type $R_0 = \psi(R), \, R_1 = R$ for a contactomorphism $\psi$ and prove a result in the simplest level of dynamical entanglement, the existence of a Reeb chord of a two-component link $(\psi(R),R)$, by studying the moduli space of contact instantons intertwining the link, and give its application to the aforementioned conjecture.
-In \cite{oh-yso}, we systematically develop this analytic package for the case of one-jet bundles and give a Floer-theoretic construction of Legendrian spectral invariants.
-We will investigate the higher level entanglement structure involving the Fukaya category-type construction of in a sequel \cite{oh:entanglement2}.
+In relation to our solution to the conjecture of Sandon and Shelukhin \cite{sandon-translated}, \cite{shelukhin:contactomorphism}, we consider the pair $(R_0,R_1)$ of the type $R_0 = \psi(R), \, R_1 = R$ for a contactomorphism $\psi$ and prove a result in the simplest level of dynamical entanglement, the existence of a Reeb chord of a two-component link $(\psi(R),R)$, by studying the moduli space of contact instantons intertwining the link, and give its application to the aforementioned conjecture.

 We denote by

 the set of Legendrian submanifold and by ${\mathcal Leg}(M,\xi;R)$ its connected component containing $R \in {\mathcal Leg}(M,\xi)$, i.e, the set of Legendrian submanifolds Legendrian isotopic to $R$.
 We denote by